CiscoSystems/cisco-openstack-docs/OS_Cisco_OpenStack_Mirror.md

 If you don't want to go the pre-seed route, then build a machine normally, make sure you have ~10GB of disk space available, and I recommend using an LVM volume rather than just using the whole disk, but it's less critical for this build.

 Once the node is built log in (localadmin:ubuntu are the default), and become root (I usually do "sudo -H bash"), or preface all the following commands with "sudo".

+	apt-get install curl
+	bash < <(curl -s -k -B https://raw.github.com/CiscoSystems/cisco-openstack-docs/master/examples/build_os)

+This should get you to a state where puppet is ready to be configured (by editing the config scripts).

+Alternatively, you can follow the same basic steps as the script above:

 	apt-get update && apt-get dist-upgrade -y